4. Installing additional software#

 Warning Julia packages loaded through software modules like Circuitscape/5.12.3-Julia-1.9.2 will be usable in Julia, but they will not be part of your project environment.
 This means that you are free to install your own versions of any of the Julia packages provided by loaded software modules.

 For instance, one of the Julia packages in Circuitscape/5.12.3-Julia-1.9.2 is AlgebraicMultigrid v0.5.1.
-We can upgrade that specific package to a newer version if needed:
+You can upgrade that specific package to a newer version in your own project environment:

 Upgrading Graphs in Circuitscape software module#